-If you have reached this point of the article, we probably don’t have to convince you that learning programming is a good decision.
+If you have reached this point in the article, we probably don’t have to convince you that learn coding programming is a good decision.
 We’ll do it anyway and maybe you’ll find some additional points that will strengthen your decision:)

-- Programming is a skill that is in high demand in many sectors of industry.
+- Programming is a skill that is in high demand in many sectors of the industry.

 - You can implement and realize your own projects and ideas.

 - You don’t need any prior knowledge or degrees to start learn coding.